I thank my God upon every remembrance of you

 As singles, we are called to do the same.
 That begins with being honest with ourselves and honest with God.
 Like David.
 Bearing everything in prayer.
 Confessing not only our sin, but our doubts, worries, and struggles too.
 God doesn’t want us to deny, hide, or suppress our feelings.
 He wants us to give them to Him.
 He wants us to empty ourselves of all that baggage until nothing is left.
 And there, right there in that emptiness, He wants our praise.

-That’s the purpose of Poetic Praise – For Seasons of Singleness, a collection of 35 poems I wrote in various seasons of my singleness.
+That’s the purpose of Poetic Praise: For Seasons of Singleness.
+It's a collection of 35 poems I wrote in various seasons of my singleness.
 Some of the poems will make you laugh.
-A few may make you shed a tear.
+A few might make you cry.
 Several will give you a Selah moment - a moment of quiet introspection.
 But most of them will lead you into praise, because no matter what our marital status is, we should always “Give unto the Lord the glory that is due unto His name” (Psalms 29:2).